slamora/brackets-wiki/Extension-Dependencies.md

 ## Brackets Version Compatibility ##

 Extensions work fine with the version of Brackets for which they were created.
 However, as Brackets continues to evolve, extensions will break if they are not maintained.

+There are two guiding requirements with respect to an extension's compatibility with a given Brackets version:

+1. Users should not be troubled by extensions that are known to be incompatible with the version of Brackets they are using
+2. Extensions should not be branded as incompatible when they actually work just fine

 Here are a few approaches for ensuring that a given extension is compatible with a user's version of Brackets:

 1. extension developer keeps minimum and maximum version numbers up to date
 2. [semantic versioning](http://semver.org/) is used to make extension API compatibility clear
-3. "smart deprecation" and crowdsourcing marks keeps compatibility info up-to-date
+3. crowdsourcing and active management keeps compatibility info up-to-date

 I'm going to suggest that the third option is the best, but only after explaining the first two options for clarity as those first two options are the paths more often traveled.